 The use of personalized learning systems in K-12 classrooms is increasing at a rapid rate.
 School districts have an increased responsibility in deciding what educational applications can be used without the breach of student privacy.
-However, teachers have access to a vast range of free educational programs that can be downloaded and used without exploring the consequences.
-Very similar to the focus of virtue ethics on individual character and a strength on "making good choices," teachers may unknowingly expose their students to programs that collect student's data without consent and increase the risk of privacy concerns.
-The use of these programs in education has become mainstream, and the potential for personalized learning has been noted by Facebook developer Mark Zuckerberg.
-Zuckerberg and his wife, Priscilla Chan, invested US\$45 billion into advancing personalized learning and establishing the Chan Zuckerberg Education initiative (Bulger, 2016).
+However, there is a vast range of free educational programs available to teachers that can be downloaded and used without exploring the consequences.
+Very similar to the focus of Virtue Ethics on individual character and a strength on "making good choices", teachers may unknowingly be exposing their students to programs that are collecting student's data without consent and increasing the risk of privacy concerns.

+The use of these programs in education has become mainstream and the potential for personalized learning has been noted by Facebook developer Mark Zuckerberg.
+Zuckerberg and wife Priscilla Chan invested 45 billion into advancing personalized learning and establishing the Chan Zuckerberg Education initiative (Bulger, 2016).
 It is not surprising that educators are turning to technology to enhance and engage students when it is so widely supported by influential people in the digital world.
-Teachers want to make a difference for their students and to provide opportunities for personalized and individualized learning; however, they may not recognize the risks involved.
+Teachers want to make a difference for their students and provide opportunities for personalized and individualized learning; however, they may not recognize the risks involved.